Advance Directive and MOLST (Medical Orders for Life-Sustaining Treatment)

 It is a good idea to have both an Advance Directive and a MOLST form.
 These forms can be updated and each UMMS medical center or hospital will honor the most current document.

 An Advance Directive is a set of written instructions that allows you to make decisions about your future medical care, and/or to designate somebody to make those decisions for you if you are no longer able to do so.

 - Appointment of a health care agent or advocate

 - Your health care instructions

-The MOLST form helps to ensure that your wishes to receive or decline care are honored by all health care providers throughout the course of your care.
-To be valid, a MOLST form must be signed and dated by a provider with a Maryland license.
+The MOLST form helps to ensure that your wishes to receive or decline certain types of care are honored by all health care providers throughout the course of your treatment.
+To be valid, a MOLST form must be signed and dated by a provider with a Maryland medical license.